patrickpang/geeder/README.md

 ## Web

-The web tech stack is a simple server-side rendered architecture with [FastAPI](https://fastapi.tiangolo.com/).
-[Htmx](https://htmx.org/) is used for client side interactivity without JavaScript.
+The web tech stack is a simple server-side rendered architecture:
+* [FastAPI](https://fastapi.tiangolo.com/): types-first web framework with great async performance
+* [Htmx](https://htmx.org/): declarative client side interactivity without JavaScript
+* [Dominate](https://pypi.org/project/dominate/): HTML templating using Python functions

 Python is used to develop the prototype of this app in Jupyter Notebook, so most of the code is adapted for the web app.

+This web app is designed to be local first, because integration with Anki via localhost is on the roadmap.

 ## LLM